EIT-team/Stroke_EIT_Dataset/readme.md

 ## Using Processed dataset

 The processed data has been saved in JSON and MATLAB .mat formats.
-The steps to generate this data from the raw files is covered in the __Processsing Raw Data__ section.
+The steps to generate this data from the raw files is covered in the __Processing Raw Data__ section.

 ##### MATLAB